vishalcloudyuga/dcos-docs/1.9/administration/installing/custom/gui.md

   </tr>
 </table>

-**Important:** Changes to `/opt/mesosphere` may lead to unpredictable behavior in DC/OS, broken upgrades, and are unsupported.
+**Important:** Changes to `/opt/mesosphere` are unsupported.
+They can lead to unpredictable behavior in DC/OS and prevent upgrades.

 # Install DC/OS